Welcome To Cindybeads

 The Beadmaking Process:

-The torch I use is the "Lynx" torch by Glass Torch Technologies, which mixes propane and oxygen at the surface of the torch head.
+The torch I use is the "Lynx" torch by Glass Torch Technology, which mixes propane and oxygen at the surface of the torch head.
 The Nortel Minor burner is also an excellent torch.
 Most of my beads are made with Effetre glass made in Italy.
-I have had good results, also, with Kugler, Bullseye and Uroborus glass and have experimented a little with borosylicate and Satake glass.
+I have had good results, also, with Kugler, Bullseye and Uroboros glass and have experimented a little with borosilicate and Satake glass.

 Read more about the studio/setup.